oneapi-src/oneDNN/doc/programming_model/data_types.md

 ==================================

 oneDNN functionality supports a number of numerical data types.
-IEEE single precision floating point (fp32) is considered to be the golden standard in deep learning applications and is supported in all the library functions.
+IEEE single precision floating-point (fp32) is considered to be the golden standard in deep learning applications and is supported in all the library functions.
 The purpose of low precision data types support is to improve performance of compute intensive operations, such as